Soulsender/Notes/Misc/Business Notes.md

 - in a tricky question, consider the implications and then answer
 - last opportunity to correct misconceptions is at the end of the interview
 - when discussing salary, be proactive and initiate
+### Chapter 3
+- the first stage of the writing process includes analyzing the audience
+- **three step writing process**
+	- planning, writing, completing
+- planning should take 30% of the time to produce the message
+- you must make sure your purpose is acceptable to your organization
+- information for simple messages can be gathered using informal techniques
+- oral is best for immediate feedback
+- written is best when your message needs more time and resources
+- direct approach is best when the message is controversial